koorchik/js-validator-livr/README.md

 ruleBuilder - is a function reference which will be called for building single rule validator.

 See "LIVR.Validator.registerDefaultRules" for rules examples.

+## validator.registerAliasedRule(alias)

+alias - is a composite validation rule.

+See "LIVR.Validator.registerAliasedDefaultRule" for rules examples.

 ## validator.getRules()
 returns object containing all ruleBuilders for the validator.
 You can register new rule or update existing one with "registerRules" method.